The Hospital Club: Food hygiene ratings

-In 2014, the club received a zero rating for food hygiene after an inspection found mouse droppings in kitchens, prompting worries of cross-contamination.
-In 2015, the Hospital Club received a five-star rating by the Foods Standard Agency.
+In 2014, the club received a zero rating for food hygiene after an inspection found mice faeces in kitchens, prompting worries of cross-contamination.
+In 2015, the Hospital Club received a five-star rating by the Food Standards Agency.

 Television studio (h Studio)

 The venue's 2700 sqft television studio is located two floors below ground level, and when it opened in 2003 was the first high-definition television studio in the UK.
 A grid height of 4.4 m and a size of 61 feet x 44 feet, roughly equivalent to that of Television Centre's TC2, means it was well used for programme production.